accoffin12/-streaming-05-smart-smoker/README.md

 * Remember: No prior coding experience is required to take this course.
 Rely heavily on the working examples from earlier modules.
 * The more similar your code looks to the examples - the more credit earned.
 * Vastly different approaches can be expected to earn less credit not more.
-* This project should clearly build on skills and code we've already mastered.
+* This project should build on skills and code we've already mastered.
 If not, let me know and more help will be provided.
 * The primary difference should be going from 1 to 3 queue_names and from 1 to 3 callbacks.
 * Part of the challenge is to implement analytics using the tools and approach provided (don't significantly refactor the codebase during your first week of work!)
 * AFTER earning credit for the assignment, THEN create and share additional custom projects.
 It's important to note that this project only develops a Producer, we will be heavily relying on the RabbitMQ Admin Panel and logs.
 The logs for this project have been included in the repository to show that the message is being sent to the queue.

 ## 6b.
 Consumers (Updated)
 The requirements as stipulated in 4a created during Module 5 are the same for this project.
-The student is required to modify preexisting basecode to create the consumers.
-Basecode samples are included in the respository and were pulled from "streaming-04-multiple-consumers" repository.
+The student is required to modify the preexisting base code to develop the consumers.
+Basecode samples are included in the repository and were pulled from the "streaming-04-multiple-consumers" repository.

 **Consumer Specific:**
 We want to know if: